Dive into Claude Code: The Design Space of Today's and Future AI Agent Systems: Future Directions

 \subsection{Governance and Oversight at Scale}

 Emerging AI regulation adds an external constraint on the architectures that implement the Authority hierarchy of Anthropic, operators, and users documented in \Cref{sec:values:five}.
 Which logging, transparency, and human-oversight affordances coding-agent architectures should expose under that external constraint remains an open design question.
-The European Commission's GPAI Code of Practice~\citep{eugpai2025cop} and implementation guidelines~\citep{eugpai2025guidelines} detail the general-purpose AI obligations that accompany the EU AI Act's full applicability in August 2026; the MIT AI Agent Index~\citep{staufer2026agentindex} and the International AI Safety Report~\citep{bengio2026safety}, already cited in \Cref{sec:discuss:future}, motivate the disclosure and oversight side of this constraint.
-The Bartz v.\ Anthropic ruling~\citep{bartzanthropic2025} adds an input-side constraint on training-data sourcing (lawful acquisition of copyrighted works), distinct from the output-side copyright questions about AI-generated code that emerging cases address separately.
+The European Commission's GPAI Code of Practice~\citep{eugpai2025cop} and implementation guidelines~\citep{eugpai2025guidelines} illustrate how general-purpose AI governance is moving toward more explicit expectations for documentation, risk management, transparency, and oversight.
+The MIT AI Agent Index~\citep{staufer2026agentindex} and the International AI Safety Report~\citep{bengio2026safety}, already cited in \Cref{sec:discuss:future}, motivate the disclosure and oversight side of this constraint.
+The Bartz v.\ Anthropic ruling~\citep{bartzanthropic2025} adds an input-side constraint on training-data sourcing, distinct from the output-side copyright questions about AI-generated code that emerging cases address separately.
 An OECD report on AI governance frameworks~\citep{oecd2025governing} and an early analysis of compliance obligations for agent providers by \citet{nannini2026agentlaw} sketch what regulator-facing interfaces might look like without prescribing specifics.

+\tierA{} Regulation can also act on a model's availability, not only on what an architecture must disclose.
+In June 2026 a US export-control order barred foreign nationals from Anthropic's Fable~5 and Mythos~5 models, and within days of launch Anthropic disabled both models for all users worldwide~\citep{anthropic2026fableaccess}.
+Government policy of this kind can directly determine whether such a model stays deployed at all.

+Agentic safety benchmarks also move the safety object from text to environment state.
+Boiling the Frog evaluates whether multi-turn workspace edits become unsafe under incremental attacks~\citep{bisconti2026boilingfrog}.
+This matters for coding agents because the risky object may be the modified repository, not the final answer text.

 Read against the permission pipeline analyzed in \Cref{sec:auth}, two properties of the current architecture are open under this constraint.
 First, the deny-first evaluation the paper documents is internally auditable through session transcripts (\Cref{sec:persist}) but not yet externally auditable in the forms that emerging frameworks such as the GPAI Code of Practice~\citep{eugpai2025cop} contemplate.
 Second, whether the \emph{values-over-rules} principle, which the paper pairs with deterministic guardrails, admits the kind of explicit rule articulation that compliance review may call for is a further open question.
 Both properties lie within the harness rather than the model, which is where future architectures may need to expose new interfaces.